 Comparison of fluvial geomorphic conditions using the Rosgen classification system organizes several pieces of data and information to help interpret relative stream channel stability, including entrenchment, width:depth ratio, sinuosity, slope, and substrate characteristics.
-The County compared stream classification from the original field geomorphic characterization to those taken in 2020 (Table 3-2).
+The County compared stream classification from the original field geomorphic characterization to those taken in 2020.
 Elevated channel instability is generally associated with F- and G-type channels, and relative geomorphic stability is generally associated with E-, C-, and B-type channels.
 Results from current and historical data showed that three reaches were classified as having experienced little to no change in relative stability, with the final station going from an unstable channel to a stable channel.

-Figure 3-9 through Figure 3-12 present the changes in stream cross sections at the four stations.
-The plots show how the stream channel cross-sections have changed at 16- to 20-year intervals due to erosion and deposition.
-While 25-005 and 25-020B were relatively stable, 25-020A and 25-020C significantly changed through channel migration and incision.
+Due to the limited space and the number of cross sections, changes in cross sections at the 16 stations are presented in Appendix G. The plots show how the stream channel cross-sections have changed at 16- to 20-year intervals due to erosion and deposition.
+While only a few cross sections were relatively stable, most cross sections significantly changed through channel migration and incision.